 In order to offer a premium training experience, we schedule our classes in both of our rooms, to serve your needs in 14-day blocks.
 Beautiful Florida weather allows us to train year-round!
 Our program is tailored to each student’s aptitude but always conducted in groups, as learning with others not only makes the course a heck of a lot more fun but also maximizes the learning opportunities for each member of the class.
 Course slots are limited so as there is at least one instructor for every two students.
 We generally have training space available within 90-120 days.

-Our training syllabus uses the USPPA PPG2 course as its foundation, but with additional elements and refinement based on over 60 years of paramotor instruction by our staff.
+Our training syllabus uses the USPPA PPG2 course as its foundation, but with additional elements and refinement based on over 60 years of cumulative paramotor instruction by our staff.

 Training days are packed-full with ground-handling kiting practice of various gliders, classroom work, paramotor simulator sessions, and tow winch flights to refine launch and landing technique without the complication of the motor.